Partner – Kūrybinės jungtys

 It is important to note that The Art of Curiosity received recognition from outside the People to People programme via funding from Vilnius City Municipality, which was implemented in Vilnius secondary schools from September 2020.

-- influenced more than 12,500 people from school communities in Lithuania, involving students, teachers, parents and school administrators; and
+Over 12,500 people from school communities in Lithuania, involving students, teachers, parents and school administrators were influenced

 - more than 1,500 students increasing their critical thinking and problem-solving skills by working intensively with the creative practitioners and their teachers;